raivivek/raivivek.github.io/content/quotes.md

 > There is a principle which is a bar against all information, which is proof against all arguments, and which cannot fail to keep a man in everlasting ignorance—that principle is contempt prior to investigation. — Herbert Spencer

 > One can overcommit to skepticism, just as one can overcommit to certainty. — [fivethirtyeight.com](fivethirtyeight.com)

+> “…you can put all kinds of furniture in, but you gotta have steel in the walls.” — Jerry Sienfeld